National Online Licensing System - Frequently asked questions

 Do I need to use the National Online Licensing System?

-The National Online Licensing System is used by Fisheries and Oceans Canada to issue commercial and commercial-communal fishing licences nationally, as well as recreational fishing licences in Eastern Canada (Atlantic Canada and Quebec).
+The National Online Licensing System is used by the Department of Fisheries and Oceans Canada (DFO) to issue commercial and commercial-communal fishing licences nationally, as well as recreational fishing licences in Eastern Canada (Atlantic Canada and Quebec).
 Where applicable, the system is also used to issue fisher registration cards (including crew members).

 All standard licensing transactions are available through the online system, replacing payment, request, and renewal services previously offered over-the-counter by DFO.